jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2c.md

 ---
-title: "The Seven Zones"
+title: "Detailed Description of the Map of the Earth"
+# title: "The Earth's northern quarter has more civilization than the southern"
-description: "The ancient philosophers divided the cultivated part of the earth in the north into 7 zones by east-west lines"
+description: "The map of the earth was done by the author of the Book of Roger. "
+# and divides it into two halves.
+This is the ecliptic (zodiac)
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
-heading: "Part 2c"
+heading: "Part 2b"
-weight: 8
+weight: 7
 writer:
   name: Ibn Khaldun
   url: https://en.wikipedia.org/wiki/Ibn_Khaldun